znation2010/Mobile_Version_Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio: finish mobile version
+# 📖 Portfolio: finish Desktop version

 <a name="about-project"></a>

-> Portfolio: Adding Contact-form mobile version is a project that is designed for us to get familiar with setting a using forms and inputs to validate user inputs also utilizing them for different devices also using Responsive design and linters.
+> Portfolio: Desktop portfolio is a project that is designed for us to get familiar with setting a using forms and inputs to validate user inputs also utilizing them for different devices also using Responsive design and linters.

 ## 🛠 Built With <a name="built-with"></a>